-That the San Diego Housing Commission (Housing Commission) Board of Commissioners (Board), take the following actions as described in this report:
+That the Housing Authority of the City of San Diego (Housing Authority) take the following actions as described in this report:

-1) Approve a proposed residual receipts loan in an amount not to exceed \$2,000,000 to Rose Creek Village LP, a California limited partnership, to facilitate the acquisition and new construction of Rose Creek Village, a transit-oriented development at 2662 Garnet Avenue in the Pacific Beach neighborhood of San Diego, which will consist of 59 rental housing units that will remain affordable for 55 years for persons with income from 30 percent to 60 percent of San Diego's Area Median Income (AMI), of which 18 units will be permanent supportive housing with Veterans Affairs Supportive Housing (VASH) vouchers for veterans experiencing homelessness.
+1) Approve a proposed residual receipts loan from the San Diego Housing Commission (Housing Commission) in an amount not to exceed \$2,000,000 to Rose Creek Village LP, a California limited partnership, to facilitate the acquisition and new construction of Rose Creek Village, a transit-oriented development at 2662 Garnet Avenue in the Pacific Beach neighborhood of San Diego, which will consist of 59 rental housing units that will remain affordable for 55 years for persons with income from 30 percent to 60 percent of San Diego's Area Median Income (AMI), of which 18 units will be permanent supportive housing with Veterans Affairs Supportive Housing (VASH) vouchers for veterans experiencing homelessness.
 There will also be one unrestricted manager's unit.

-The Housing Commission's proposed loan will be contingent upon the developer receiving all necessary third-party funding commitments as described in this report.
+The Housing Commission's proposed loan will be contingent upon Rose Creek Village LP receiving all necessary third-party funding commitments as described in this report.
 Such third-party funding commitments will be subject to the Housing Commission General Counsel's approval.

 - 2) Authorize the President and Chief Executive Officer (President and CEO), or designee: - a.
-To execute any and all documents necessary to effectuate the transaction and implement the project in a form approved by the General Counsel, and to take such actions as are necessary, convenient, and/or appropriate to implement the approvals upon advice of the General
+To execute any and all documents necessary to effectuate the transaction and implement the project in a form approved by the General Counsel, and to take such actions as are necessary, convenient, and/or appropriate to implement the approvals upon advice of the General Counsel.
+Housing Commission staff will notify the Housing Authority and the City

-- Counsel, provided that a copy of the documents, signed as to form by General Counsel, is submitted to each Housing Commissioner. - b.
+- Attorney's Office about any subsequent amendments or modifications to the documents, and other required documents, including amendments to any documents. - b.
 To adjust financing terms/conditions, as necessary, for consistency with requirements of other funding sources or to accommodate market changes that may occur, provided that the proposed \$2,000,000 maximum loan amount may not increase. - c.
 To substitute approved funding sources with any other available funds as deemed appropriate, contingent upon budget availability, and further authorize the President and CEO, or designee, to take such actions as are necessary, convenient, and/or appropriate to implement this approval and delegation of authority by the Housing Commission upon advice of the General Counsel.